Categorical Symmetry of the Standard Model from Gravitational Anomaly: Categorical Symmetry from Mixed -Gravitational Anomaly

-If $\alpha/(2\pi)$ is rational, this however can be compensated by putting a Witten-Reshetikhin-Turaev-type 3d TQFT $T$ associated to a 2d rational CFT of a certain central charge $c\in \Q$.
-The partition function of such a TQFT on $Y$ also changes with the change of framing of $Y$ \cite{Witten1988hfJonesQFT}:
+If $\alpha/(2\pi)$ is rational, this however can be compensated by putting a Witten-Reshetikhin-Turaev (WRT) 3d TQFT $\bT$ associated with a 2d rational CFT of a certain rational chiral central charge $c_- \equiv c_L - c_R \in \Q$.
+The partition function of such a TQFT on $\CY$ also changes with the change of the framing of $\CY$ \cite{Witten1988hfJonesQFT}

+Note that the large gauge transformations corresponding to changes of 2-framing are classified by $f \in \Z$, as explained above, while the framing anomaly is classified by $c_- \in \Q/24\Z$ which contains a subgroup $\Z/24\Z = \Z_{24}$.

 We then can consider the following family of topological operators: